mfahadm8/terraform-aws-notifications-flow/README.md

     - `sns_sender_email` - The EMAIL Address that has to be provided as Source/Sender while sending EMAIL notifications

 ## Installation Command
 The following command deploys the entire infrastructure on cloud including database and everything.
+The flow for triggers every new notification id pushed to dynamodb and not on the existing db entry modificatoin.
 ```bash
 terraform apply
 ```